sillsdev/ptx2pdf/docs/dev/complex.md

 page-set.

 ## Other efficiency gains possible
 * **E<sub>2</sub>**  When a column contains no notes or other inserts, then trimming the column cannot add more notes.
-Thus vsplit is sufficient, and  there is no need to reprocess the content.
+Thus vsplit is sufficient, and  there is no need to reprocess the content. **DONE**
 * **E<sub>3</sub>** Rather than successively trimming one line from the galley at a time before reprocessing, a binary search pattern could be used.
-This would, however, require some modification of the loop, changing from 'first fill that fits' to a more complex method of scoring.
+This would, however, require some modification of the loop, changing from 'first fill that fits' to a more complex method of scoring. **DONE**
 * **E<sub>4</sub>** Cache old results rather than discard them.
 Rationale: with the potential for multiple solutions inherent in a page with multiple texts, the code is performing, in effect, a multivariable optimisation, in which returning to a previously tested state for one or more columns might be the best solution.
 Eg. After run *N*, the page is too long by 1 line, with the  longer columns being `L` and `A`. `L` is shortened by 1 line and reprocessed removing a long footnote, producing a large gap.
 A better solution is to shorten `A`, return `L` to what it was at run *N*.
 This need for back-tracking also strongly implies that the algorithm given above is overly simplistic.

 ## Scoring
-* **E<sub>5</sub>**  *If notes are not per-column, or as an initial phase*, then a table of vsplit length -> final verse and layout acceptability  could be generated for each column.
+* **E<sub>5</sub>**  **DONE** *If notes are not per-column, or as an initial phase*, then a table of vsplit length -> final verse and layout acceptability  could be generated for each column.
 This can be used generate a preference-score for different arrangements to try actually expanding.
 E.g.: in a given chunk of text, (one version including a section heading),  for the layout `LL/RR`, having  573.99 pt of space, we might consider:

 | Col/Cut-length|Max length|Unbalance|Final_verse|Note length
 |-------|----------|------|---|---|